 Does Setka Editor code meet the requirements of SEO?

-Setka Editor generates well-structures code that meets requirements of SEO.
+Setka Editor generates well-structured code that meets the requirements of SEO.
 In the development of Setka Editor, we pay a lot of attention to semantics and correct code structure following the HTML5 standard.
 Setka Editor edits the page content only, thus it generates the code with a less nesting level, unlike tools that generate the entire page (page builders).
 Less-nested HTML code allows faster page loading.
 Setka Editor also correctly tags headers and allows filling-in an alternate text for images.

 Setka Editor uses its' own tree data structure.
 Each layout element (paragraph, image, grid, etc.) is presented as an object with properties and connections to other elements.
 It allows to stay unattached to HTML representation of a document and export the content in any required format, e.g. JSON.